PeculiarVentures/2key-ratchet/README.md

 ### PreKeys

-The protocol uses a concept called 'PreKeys'.
 In `2key-ratchet` a PreKey is a secp256r1 public key with an associated unique id.
 These `PreKeys` are signed by the `IdentityKey`.

 On first use, clients generate a single signed PreKey, as well as a large list of unsigned PreKeys, and transmit all of them to a server.